-Paulownia is a plant of oriental origins, but introduced in Europe since the early 1800s; it happens to be particularly well suited to the climate and soil of Friuli Venezia Giulia, our home region.
+Paulownia is a plant of oriental origins, but introduced to Europe in the early 1800s; it happens to be particularly well suited to the climate and soil of Friuli Venezia Giulia, our home region.
 Thanks to its excellent properties, its very fast growth and the little amount of care and water it requires, it is increasingly appreciated in the wood and winter sports industries, where it has long been used for its incredible lightness and elasticity.
-With its large leaves, the Paulownia tree absorbs up to ten times more CO2 than other trees, so much so that its cultivation is already used in several countries as carbon credits to offset emissions.
+With its large leaves, the Paulownia tree absorbs up to ten times more CO2 than other trees, so much so, that its cultivation is already used in several countries as carbon credits to offset emissions.

 Since it is still sometimes considered a non-native and harmful plant, we would like to clarify that the species used for cultivation in our region is a non-weed hybrid.

 We have always used certified bamboo wood for our snowboards’ sidewalls and spacers.
-Its hardness, water resistance and durability make of it the perfect material to replace the ABS commonly used in the snowboard industry, compared to which it is also lighter.
-We use single-layer list panels, treated against water and mold, from which we obtain the different components with a CNC machining, optimizing the shapes on the panel in order to produce as little wastes as possible.
-Thanks to its rapid growth and limited needs, Bamboo is one of the most renewable and sustainable woods around and does not create deforestation, but despite this, we are already working to replace it with recycled Bamboo.
+Its hardness, water resistance and durability make it the perfect material to replace the ABS commonly used in the snowboard industry, compared to which it is also lighter.
+We use single-layer list panels, treated against water and mould, from which we obtain the different components with CNC machining, optimizing the shapes on the panel in order to produce as little waste as possible.
+Thanks to its rapid growth and limited needs, Bamboo is one of the most renewable and sustainable woods around and it does not create deforestation, but despite this, we are already working to replace it with recycled Bamboo.
 This way, we would be able to use production waste from other processes and industries, partially compensating for the already massive use of this material.

-The wood is then treated with a coating based on natural oils and waxes, which the Sandy Shapes rider can replicate independently over the years through our Beauty Care Treatment , to reinvigorate the wood and keep it functional.
+The wood is then treated with a coating based on natural oils and waxes, which the Sandy Shapes rider can replicate independently over the years with our Beauty Care Treatment , to reinvigorate the wood and keep it functional.

 The goal we have set ourselves is to implement them on the entire collection by 2025.

-Between the materials used for the construction of our snowboards, we want to include a final aspect, often not considered, which involves all kinds of promotional materials and packaging.
+Just as the materials used for the construction of our snowboards, we want to include a final aspect, often not considered, which involves all kinds of promotional materials and packaging.
 Also in this case, we seek quality instead of quantity, producing ‘as much as needed’ in order to avoid large numbers of materials that risk to remain unused, and always experimenting with new solutions.

 We totally eliminated plastic materials from our shipping packages, made only of recycled cardboard without prints, kraft paper tape, and natural adhesive rubber.
-All of our snowboards are delivered with a reusable packaging inspired by ‘surf socks’, made of recycled TNT, and wrapped in an illustrative specs card in recycled paper.
+All of our snowboards are delivered with a reusable packaging inspired by ‘surf socks’, made of recycled TNT, and wrapped in an illustrative specs card made from recycled paper.

 We use a slow gluing process, which does not require automation or use of water and oils.
 Our presses are heated slowly and allowed to cool naturally, thus consuming less energy and respecting the materials inside of them.

-Throughout the production, great attention is paid to the minimization of wastes, through a precise estimation of raw materials and consumables needed.
+Throughout the production, great attention is paid to the minimization of wastes, this through a precise estimation of raw materials and consumables needed.